Legacy107/Everhunt/docs/guidelines.rst

         (EH-x for task, #x for issue).

     :Description:
-        Describe all changes that have been done in the bullet list.
+        Describe all changes that have been done in bullet list.
         Include screenshots and issue references if needed.

     :Tag: